A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 The Differentiating Function

-Creating differentiation is where brand strategy is most powerful.
-It clearly communicates your organization’s unique value and compelling reasons for support.
+Creating differentiation is one of the most basic and essential functions of brand strategy.
+It clearly communicates your organization’s unique value and tells people why they should support you.
 Brand strategy positions your organization relative to others—peers or competitors—and within the broader culture.
 The Differentiating Function highlights tangible, intangible, and aspirational value propositions, combining all elements to create a distinct presence in your audiences’ minds.

 To enhance differentiation, consider: